facebook/flipper/README.md

 ## Documentation

-Find the full documentation for this project at [fbsonar.com](https://fbsonar.com/docs).
+Find the full documentation for this project at [fbflipper.com](https://fbflipper.com/docs).

 ## Contributing and license

 See the CONTRIBUTING file for how to help out.
-Sonar is MIT licensed, as found in the LICENSE file.
+Flipper is MIT licensed, as found in the LICENSE file.